Ethical consumerism: Research

 GfK NOP, the market research group, made a five-country study of consumer beliefs about the ethics of large companies.
 The countries surveyed were Germany, the United States, Britain, France, and Spain.
 More than half of respondents in Germany and the US believed there is a serious deterioration in standards of corporate practice.
 Almost half of those surveyed in Britain, France, and Spain held similar beliefs.

 About a third of respondents told researchers they would pay higher prices for ethical brands, though the perception of various companies' ethical or unethical status varied considerably from country to country.

 The most ethically perceived brands were The Co-op (in the UK), Coca-Cola (in the US), Danone (in France), Adidas (in Germany), and Nestlé (in Spain).
 Coca-Cola, Danone, Adidas, and Nestlé did not appear anywhere in the UK's list of 15 most ethical companies.
 Nike appeared in the lists of the other four countries but not in the UK's list.
-Additionally, a study conducted in 2024 stated that ethnical consumer behavior can vary between emerging and developing countries.
+Additionally, a study conducted in 2024 stated that ethnic consumer behavior can vary between emerging and developing countries.

 In the UK, The Co-operative Bank has produced an Ethical Consumerism Report (formerly the Ethical Purchasing Index) since 2001.
 The report measures the market size and growth of a basket of 'ethical' products and services, and valued UK ethical consumerism at GBP36.0 billion (~USD54.4 billion) in 2008, and GBP47.2 billion (USD72.5 billion) in 2012.

 A number of organizations provide research-based evaluations of the behavior of companies around the world, assessing them along ethical dimensions such as human rights, the environment, animal welfare, and politics.
 Green America is a not-for-profit membership organization founded in 1982 that provides the Green American Seal of Approval and produces a "Responsible Shopper" guide to "alert consumers and investors to problems with companies that they may shop with or invest in."
 The Ethical Consumer Research Association is a not-for-profit workers' co-operative founded in the UK in 1988 to "provide information on the companies behind the brand names and to promote the ethical use of consumer power."
 They provide an online searchable database under the name Corporate Critic or Ethiscore.
 The Ethiscore is a weightable numerical rating designed as a quick guide to the ethical status of companies, or brands in a particular area, and is linked to a more detailed ethical assessment.
 "Alonovo" is an online shopping portal that provides similar weightable ethical ratings termed the "Corporate Social Behavior Index".